-The GCP concentration provides students with the opportunity to examine the interconnected social, cultural, and political-economic processes that frame patterns of urban development and planning in the United States and abroad.
-Many cities in low and middle-income countries face challenges of rapid population growth, resource scarcity, rural-urban migration, and severe poverty and socioeconomic inequality.
+The Global and Comparative Planning concentration provides students with the opportunity to examine the interconnected social, cultural, and political-economic processes that frame patterns of urban development and planning in the United States and abroad.
+Many cities in low and middle-income countries face challenges of rapid population growth, resource scarcity, rural-urban migration, severe poverty and socioeconomic inequality.
 Yet they also exhibit remarkable planning innovations, some of which are replicated in urban settings of high-income countries.
 Students develop the tools and ideas to understand how globalization impacts the local space of cities and regions; work effectively in multicultural settings; empower marginalized populations; and facilitate collaborative practice.

 Physical Planning and Design

-This concentration builds an interdisciplinary range of skills and perspectives to help foster local and regional accessibility, including understandings of transportation’s societal roles, applied technical and evaluation skills, and historical uses and misuses of transportation techniques.
+The Transportation Planning concentration builds an interdisciplinary range of skills and perspectives to help foster local and regional accessibility, including understandings of transportation’s societal roles, applied technical and evaluation skills, and historical uses and misuses of transportation techniques.